World War II folklore? A D.C. urban myth?

 - Go to the back side of the pillar (the side opposite of the fountains in the middle of the monument).

 If you’re ever at the World War II Memorial in Washington D.C, don’t leave until you find Kilroy.
-He’s a quirky, yet significant, addition to a beautiful memorial to the Americans lost in the Second World War.
+He’s a quirky, yet significant, addition to the beautiful memorial to the Americans lost in WWII.